h

 A Short List of AI Resources (new tools are emerging daily)

 Here are some AI detection resources.
-Please be aware that they are not foolproof and can be combined with other tools to obfuscate their use.
+Please be aware that they are not foolproof and can generate false positives (and false negatives).

-Turnitin.com and Bb's Safe Assign have already implemented (or on the fast track to implement) AI detection tools.
+Turnitin.com and Bb's Safe Assign have implemented AI detection tools.

 Links to sample syllabi statements